sikhanh2003/FCAJ-Workshop/content/1-Worklog/1.4-Week4/_index.md

 ### Week 4 Objectives:

-* Research ideas for Project 1 and explore serverless computing with AWS Lambda.
 * Learn database essentials using Amazon RDS and practice deployments.
 * Explore AWS Support and set up development environments with AWS Toolkit.
-* Investigate AI capabilities with SageMaker and EC2 for Project 1.
 * Explore frontend frameworks and integrate AWS services for practical applications.

 ### Tasks to be carried out this week: